Instagram SEO: 7 Proven Strategies

 Hashtags are an essential part of the Instagram ecosystem.
 Ever since their use proliferated around social media networks as a categorizing tool, hashtags have been used as one of the primary methods of discovering new users and new content.

 Unlike other social media networks, it’s more acceptable to use multiple hashtags in one post on Instagram.
 The channel allows up to 30 active hashtags on one post.
 However, the optimal amount for a post to get the most out of the engagement they bring is just a fraction.
 Peak hashtag performance occurs when you place 9 to 12 hashtags in the caption of your post or within the first comment.
+Posting at a right time also helps with overall performance.

 How do you find the right hashtags to use?